erobwen/reactive-flow/README.md

 TODO: Reconsider use of webpack now that we do not need jsx?
 Call webpack from within a script instead to avoid global install.
 TODO: Is there a way to avoid observation of temporary objects during rebuild?
 Is it a problem?
 TODO: Integrate shape analysis into causality rebuild functionality.
+TODO: Improve debug printouts on rebuild. (disposed and established objects)
 TODO: Additional work on modals and popovers
 TODO: Programmatic Reactive Layout demo
 TODO: Animaiton Demo